Skip to main content

 Dr. Laura Bambrick

-While the Minister is introducing the flexibility directive for carers and parents of young children, we think it is really important that the first move should go to workers aged 55 years because that is often when women come under a great deal of pressure.
-They may have an older spouse that needs care and then parents are living longer.
-They are being forced out of work, and forced to retire, earlier than they would have chosen.
-If they had a right to flexibility they could have a right to request part-time hours or maybe flexitime, so start later in the day or end earlier so that they can check in on the aged parents and things like that.
+While the Minister is introducing the flexibility directive for carers and parents of young children, we think it is really important that the first move should go to workers aged 55 years, because that is often when women come under a great deal of pressure.
+They may have an older spouse that needs care and parents are living longer.
+They are being forced out of work and forced to retire earlier than they would have chosen.
+If they had a right to flexibility they could have a right to request part-time hours or maybe flexitime, so that they could start later in the day or end earlier in order to check in on the aged parents and things like that.
 We think that if we have to do this as a step-change it should be to give flexibility to those over 55 years of age because that is where the workers start to drop out of the workforce.
 People might not be able to do nine to five, five days a week but they could do a shorter working week, whether that is a four day working week or shorter days.
 Flexibility is something we will be talking about for a long time.

 Dr. Laura Bambrick